 There are few things I know about Irish dancing dresses,

-3 - I now also know that it is worth getting the dance instructors opinion before you commit to buying a dress.
+1 -they are an acquired taste, 2 -solo dresses are very very expensive even second-hand, and 3 - I now also know that it is worth getting the dance instructors opinion before you commit to buying a dress.

 The dress was bought second hand and it pretty much fitted my niece Donna, so the deal was done, and then shown to her dance teacher.
 The dance teacher wasn't crazy about the dress (understatement) and said the skirt definitely 'had to go',